 Hey, wait a minute!
 Isn’t this supposed to be a blog about “Catholic” stuff?
 Indeed.

 I shared my somewhat embarrassing admission about Disney World because of an epiphany I had at the end of 7:30 a.m.
-Mass this past Easter Sunday.
+Mass several month ago this past Easter.
 As I looked around the packed church filled with faces I had never seen before, I wondered what drew these “Christmas and Easter” Catholics (as I have heard them described) to our parish?
-All of our Masses were packed that day, just as they will be at the Christmas Masses next week.
+All of our Masses were packed that day, just as they will be at the Christmas Masses this weekend.
 What draws this group of people to Mass these two special days each year?
 I believe they are experiencing a nostalgic longing similar to the one I feel every year about Disney World.
 The Christmas and Easter seasons still register for them as important days to attend Mass.
 They are connected enough to their Catholic faith to realize the significance of celebrating the birth and Resurrection of Christ, even if they may not attend any other Masses the rest of the year.

 I wonder why they no longer practice their faith and what made them fall away.
 I am curious about why they make the effort on these two days to dress up and come to Mass.
 Is it because they are looking for something or more importantly, someone?
 Are their hearts restless and their lives empty?
 Do they secretly long for the Church of their childhood memories the way I do about Disney World?